uktrade/pg-sync-roles/README.md

 ## Features

 - Transparently handles high numbers of permissions - avoiding "row is too big" errors.
-- Locks where necessary - working around "tuple concurrently updated" or "tuple concurrently deleted" errors".
+- Locks where necessary - working around "tuple concurrently updated" or "tuple concurrently deleted" errors" that can happen when permission changes are performed concurrently.
 - Optionally removes permissions from roles
 - Handles database connect, schema usage, table select permissions, and role memberships - typically useful when using PostgreSQL as a data warehouse with a high number of users that need granular permissions.